-The periodic traffic pattern enables us to rely on a bufferless NoC.
-Providing guaranteed service using a bufferless NoC requires finding a periodic conflict-free schedule.
-Note that not all bufferless NoC designs meet the required real-time guarantee.
-For example, bufferless NoCs with deflection routing [26], [27] or dropping [28], [29] are often characterized by a highly-unpredictable network behavior that does not fit our requirements.
-In fact, [27] shows that buffered VC NoCs have a better performance, lower cost and complexity than bufferless NoCs with deflection.
-However, in this paper, we consider periodic collision-free scheduling that is predetermined and offline, and therefore, does not waste resources on longer routes as in deflection routing.
-Recent work [30] identified the importance of congestion control in bufferless NoCs and presented source throttling-based mechanism to reduce congestions.
-A bufferless NoC architecture that provides guaranteed service was introduced in Aethereal [31]-[33].
+A bufferless NoC architecture that provides guaranteed service was introduced in Aethereal [33]-[35].
 The Aethereal architecture relies on a greedy resource-reservation algorithm that is designed to adapt to changing traffic patterns.
-In particular, the UMARS algorithm relies on an offline scheduling by ordering the flows by their bandwidth requirements prior to scheduling them greedily by shortest and less contented route [23].
-Other works suggest algorithms for route optimization with multiple paths and shortest latency by keeping in-order arrivals in offline [24], [34] and online [25], [35] modes.
+In particular, the UMARS algorithm relies on an offline scheduling by ordering the flows by their bandwidth requirements prior to scheduling them greedily by shortest and less contented route [25].
+Other works suggest algorithms for route optimization with multiple paths and shortest latency by keeping in-order arrivals in offline [26], [36] and online [27], [37] modes.
 However, all these works do not explicitly attempt to achieve the network capacity and do not provide an optimal solution for the period length.
 These papers can nicely extend our work on non-uniform traffic by providing efficient algorithms for routing and mapping, which we do not consider in this paper.

 In addition, there have been other works on providing guaranteed service in buffered NoCs.
-Most suggested architectures, like Nostrum, have relied on router buffers to provide guaranteed service, for instance by using temporally-disjoint networks [36], [37].
-Slot allocation in a TDM network-on-chip was introduced in [38].
-However it assumes the existence of buffers and virtual channels in the routers, and does not attempt to provide an optimal scheduling.
-Another common approach relies on bounding the traffic rate using a leaky-bucket framework, while still relying on wormhole routing [39].
-The packet injection into the network is controlled and bounded to preserve quality-of-service.
-Additional papers also focus on collective communication patterns in the NoCs [40]-[42].
+Most suggested architectures, like Nostrum, have relied on router buffers to provide guaranteed service, for instance by using temporally-disjoint networks [38], [39].
+Slot allocation in a TDM network-on-chip was introduced in [40].
+However it assumes the existence of virtual circuits in the routers, and uses extensive search for providing scheduling for general traffic by validating allocation of each pair of virtual circuits, thus is not optimal and not scalable.
+Additional papers also focus on all-to-all collective communication patterns in the NoCs [41]-[43].
 However, they all assume wormhole routing and buffered NoC.
-Finally, it is also possible to provide statistical instead of deterministic guarantees [43].
+Finally, it is also possible to provide statistical instead of deterministic guarantees [44].